 17. Enrich your cultural knowledge by visiting Chinatown (view map)

 Teenagers who wish to learn about the diverse culture existing in Philadelphia are welcome to visit Chinatown.
-This place is jam-packed with Asian cultivation, especially East and South-East Asia.
+This place is jam-packed with Asian cultivation, especially in East and Southeast Asia.

 You can take them to the restaurant to taste the original cuisine or to the grocery store to find ingredients unique to their country.
 The most popular part of China Town is the friendship gate.
 Embellished in red and golden paint, it makes a perfect spot to take pictures.